 About Renata Taylor-Byrne – Lifestyle Coach

 Hello, and welcome to this page about my background experience and qualifications.
 My name is Renata Taylor-Byrne, and I am a qualified and accredited coach/counsellor.
-My main specialism is Lifestyle Coaching, whereby I help individuals to review their self-management approach to life, including their diet, exercise program, relaxation strategies, stress management approaches, self-esteem, relationship skills, plus personal and professional goal setting and goal achievement.
+My main specialism is Lifestyle Coaching, whereby I help individuals to review their self-management approach to life, including their diet, exercise program, sleep pattern, relaxation strategies, stress management approaches, self-esteem, relationship skills, plus personal and professional goal setting and goal achievement.

 I am a registered and accredited coach/counsellor, in my fifth year in private practice, in Hebden Bridge, and all over the world via the telephone system.
 (Please see my Accreditation and Ethics page.***)